 Have you mastered the Basics and are looking for something new and fun?
 We have a variety of classes and dog sports that fit the bill!

 This intermediate level class has a little bit of everything!
 You will continue your work from The Basics by playing games and doing activities that incorporate distractions, proofing and chaining behaviors.
-We will also start Trick training and will learn & practice tricks needed for passing the AKC’s Tricks Title test.
+We will also start Trick training and will learn & practice tricks needed for passing the AKC’s Trick Dog Title test.
 Tricks title testing is offered on the last week of class if the student desires (price included in the class fee).
 We will also work on skills and cues for low-stress handling and grooming (the dreaded toe nail trims).

-Prerequisite: The Basics at DDO or prior instructor approval (video evaluation may be required $25).
+Prerequisite: One of the following classes at DDO: The Basics, Teens & Tweens Jumpstart , Training Games OR prior instructor approval (video evaluation may be required $25).
 Student should have a base understanding of the following skills in a space with other dogs present: Focus, Touch, Sit, Down, Leave It, Go to Mat/Place, Stay/Wait (short distance), Recall (short distance), Loose Leash Walking and handler using a clicker or other marker (verbal ok).
 No prong collars or leash corrections used.
+INSTRUCTOR: Danette Johnston, CPDT-KA, Certified Fear Free Trainer, Certified Family Dog Mediator, AKC CGC and Tricks evaluator.

 TEENS & TWEENS JUMPSTART: 3 week course for pups 5-24 months.
 Register on Puppy & Teens Programs page.